Connect with others who understand.

 How Can Joint Damage Be Prevented?

-Early diagnosis and proper treatment are important to prevent permanent changes in your hands.
-Talk with your doctor or rheumatologist as soon as you notice bothersome symptoms.
+Early diagnosis and proper treatment are important to help prevent permanent changes in your hands.
+If you notice bothersome symptoms, talk with your doctor or rheumatologist (specialist in diseases that affect the joints, muscles, bones, and immune system).

 Diagnosing Psoriatic Arthritis

-No specific test can confirm that the changes in your hands are due to PsA.
-Instead, your doctor will ask you questions about your health history and run several tests, such as labs and X-rays, to help determine the cause.
+No single test can confirm that the changes in your hands are due to PsA.
+Finger and hand changes can also occur in other conditions, such as osteoarthritis, rheumatoid arthritis, and gout.

 Treating Psoriatic Arthritis

-Although there isn’t a way to stop PsA, you can slow its progression and help prevent further damage to your finger joints by getting the right treatment to help prevent joint damage.
+There’s no way to cure PsA, but the right treatment can slow its progression and help prevent further damage to your finger joints.
+Medications that help slow PsA include:

-Physical therapy or occupational therapy can help if daily tasks become difficult.
-An occupational therapist can teach you hand exercises to improve how you use your fingers.
+Physical therapy and occupational therapy can help with hand strength and mobility.
+An occupational therapist can show you hand exercises and ways to make everyday tasks easier.

 Talk With Others Who Understand

-MyPsoriasisTeam is the social network for people with psoriatic arthritis and their loved ones.
-On MyPsoriasisTeam, more than 114,000 members come together to ask questions, give advice, and share their stories with others who understand life with psoriatic arthritis.
+On MyPsoriasisTeam, the social network for people with psoriatic arthritis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with psoriatic arthritis.

 Did your fingers change shape because of PsA?
 Have you had other joint-related symptoms in your hands?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.